chef-boneyard/compat_resource/README.md

 - none

+## Discouragement Policy

+This repo is not necessarily deprecated, but its use is being discouraged.
+Based on the policy in [RFC-092](https://github.com/chef/chef-rfc/blob/master/rfc092-dependency-update-cadence.md#cookbook-and-ecosystem-tooling-support) we now only support the prior 6 months of chef-client releases in current community cookbooks.
+So as of Jul 2017 (for example) we only support back to chef-client 12.18.31.
+Users are expected to track current versions of Chef 12/13 for current community cookbook support and within a 6 month window to migrate to new versions of chef-client.
+As a result this cookbook is no longer viewed as being particularly necessary (and was always somewhat problematic).

 ## Usage

 To use this cookbook, put `depends 'compat_resource'` in the metadata.rb of your cookbook.
 Once this is done, you can use all the new custom resource features to define resources.
 It Just Works.